 As a pool owner, you can use this acid to offset high pool pH levels.
 You can use my pH calculator to determine how much you need to add.
 Read my article on does muriatic acid lower pH for instructions on how to use it too.

 Is It Safe?

 Muriatic is a very corrosive acid.
 It is capable of corroding anything, be it clothing or metal.

 This acid is safe for home use, provided you take safety measures and follow the manufacturer’s instructions.
 And you’ll need to wait a while before swimming if you add muriatic acid to your pool.

 How to Lower pH Levels Using Muriatic Acid

 If you suspect your pool’s pH is high, it might be time to add muriatic acid.

-We recommend the following things.
+I recommend the following materials: